tlh24/learn_rotations/README.md

 The scripts are set up for 32 cores and 2 GPUs.
 Edit run8.sh to suit your system configuration.

-**Please submit a pull request or leave a comment if you have a thought find a bug!** I think this all is sound, exp given the presence of positive controls, but I might be wrong!
+**Please submit a pull request or leave a comment if you have a thought find a bug!** I think this all is sound, exp given the presence of positive controls & the quality of the fits observed, but I might be wrong!